Leadership and Service

 - Must attend all mandatory WiLD events

-The Alternative Breaks (AB) program provides USC Upstate students with an opportunity to participate in volunteer and educational trips to culturally diverse and economically disadvantaged communities throughout the United States.
+The Alternative Break (AB) program provides USC Upstate students with an opportunity to participate in volunteer and educational trips to culturally diverse and economically disadvantaged communities throughout the United States.
+Alternative Break groups travel to locations all across the United States.
+They provide service-learning opportunities working with important issues such as the environment, education, immigration, poverty and other unmet human needs.
+The AB program exposes students to communities and immersion experiences that cannot be replicated on the USC Upstate campus.